 - Sole proprietorship

-- Single-member LLC
+- Single-member or multi-member LLC

 Freelancers are also eligible for Lili bank accounts.

 Lili Bank Fees

 Big banks may charge fees that can be difficult to avoid if you have a small side gig or don’t maintain a large balance in your account.
 Fortunately, you don’t have to worry about many fees with Lili.

 There are no:

 - ACH bank transfer fees